-- Note 1: Data in "Typ" column is at 3.3V, 25°C unless otherwise stated.
-Parameters are for design guidance only and are not tested. - 2: These parameters are characterized by similarity but are not tested in manufacturing.
+Note 1: Data in "Typ" column is at 3.3V, 25°C unless otherwise stated.

+2: These parameters are characterized by similarity but are not tested in manufacturing.
 This specification is based on clock cycle by clock cycle measurements.
 To calculate the effective jitter for individual time base or communication clocks used by peripherals use the formula: